srilayaenter/SrilayaEnterprises/USER_MANAGEMENT_GUIDE.md

 - **User** (Regular user with limited privileges)
 - **Admin** (Administrator with full system access)

+**✅ Admin Privilege: Admins can add new regular (non-admin) users and admin users through the User Management interface.**

 ## How to Add New Users

 ### Method 1: Self-Registration (Recommended for Regular Users)